Coping with grief at Christmas

 Look after yourself

-It can be tempting to drink more during the festive period and it can feel like a drink may help numb the pain.
-But it’s important to remember that using alcohol or recreational drugs only provides temporary relief.
-If you find yourself drinking to cope, it might be time to seek help.
+It is common to drink more alcohol over the festive period.
+It’s important to remember that using alcohol or recreational drugs only provides temporary relief.
+If you find yourself drinking to cope or numb the pain, it might be time to seek help.
 Get support.

 -